Belly Fat Is Hard to Lose After Menopause: Simple Reasons Why

 It will help if you eat a nutritious diet.
 Keep the consumption of sweets and alcohol in moderation.
 However, diet alone won’t help you lose abdominal fat.
 As a result, you should make physical activity a part of your daily routine.

-Walking for 50 minutes three times a week or 30 minutes six times a week will help you to avoid (or lose) belly fat.
+Walking for 50 minutes three times a week will help you to avoid or lose belly fat.
+Alternatively, walking for 30 minutes six times a week will help you achieve the same result.

-Although estrogen therapy can help you to reduce belly fat, it also raises the chance of you having endometrial or breast cancer, as well as heart attack, stroke, and dementia.
+Estrogen therapy can help you to reduce belly fat.
+However, it also raises the chance of having endometrial or breast cancer.
+It can also lead to heart attacks, strokes, and dementia.

 After menopause, you may not be able to lose belly fat, but you can stay healthy and active.
 Your healthcare professional can assist you in managing your health risks and maintaining a healthy lifestyle.